 Sec.
 1-10.
 Manufacturer e-waste program.

-(a) For program year 2019 and each program year thereafter, each manufacturer shall, individually or collectively as part of a manufacturer clearinghouse, provide a manufacturer e-waste program to transport and subsequently recycle, in accordance with the requirements of this Act, residential CEDs collected at, and prepared for transport from, the program collection sites and one-day collection events included in the program during the program year.
+(a) For program year 2019 and each program year thereafter, each manufacturer shall, individually or collectively as part of a manufacturer clearinghouse, provide a manufacturer e-waste program to transport and subsequently recycle, in accordance with the requirements of this Act, CEDs from covered entities collected at, and prepared for transport from, the program collection sites and one-day collection events included in the program during the program year.

 (b) Each manufacturer e-waste program must include, at a minimum, the following: